gnu-octave/pkg-octave-doc/README.md

 ## TODO

-1. Implement a function for listing alphabetically all functions available from every package in Octave Packages that can be installed with `pkg`.
+1. Implement functionality for listing alphabetically all functions available from every package in Octave Packages that can be installed with `pkg`.
-2. Implement a function for building a similar documentation reference for Octave core functions.
+2. Implement functionality for building similar documentation reference for Octave core functions.